Radiohead229/Exploring-BI-Tools/README.md

 Step 7 - Go to your web browser and type in the link `http://localhost:8080/superset/welcome/`

-Step 8 -Pop up window for credentials, Username: `admin`, Password: `admin`
+Step 8 - Pop up window for credentials, Username: `admin`, Password: `admin`

 **SUPERSET INSTALLATION DONE.**
  >[!IMPORTANT]